Are you a private landlord or agent who rents out private property?

 If a property is caught by the scheme, it will need to be licensed and the appropriate form provided by the local authority online must be completed.
 These schemes are constantly being introduced and updated regularly.
 Those with large property portfolios must be extra vigilant and ensure that the requisite licence is obtained.

-Generally, it is the owner of the property or their lettings and managing agents who hold the licence and pays the associated licence fee which can range between £500 up to £1,000.
+Generally, it is the owner of the property or their lettings and managing agents who hold the licence and pay the associated licence fee which can range between £500 to £1,000.

 There are no national minimum licence requirements under the scheme but a number of existing legal requirements apply: